 Sapphire tucked in dead man's sock goes missing

-A PECULIAR prospecting practice might have led to a sapphire going missing at a Gemfields claim.
+POLICE are investigating the mystery of a missing sapphire at a Gemfields mine over claims a high-quality stone might have been pocketed in the wake of a man's death.

+Mining claim owner Anita Nichols said prospector Murray Hazelton, who died four weeks ago, had an unusual practice of stashing any good gems in his sock.

-Owner Anita Nichols said Murray Hazelton worked at her claim for nearly 10 years before she found his body on November 5, and she described a habit he had that could be linked to a missing sapphire that police are now investigating.
+Mr Hazelton worked at her claim for nearly 10 years before his body was found on November 5, and she described the habit that could be linked to a missing sapphire that police are now investigating.

 "When Murray's sending the buckets up, he holds sapphires up to the light he's got there and if it's a rubbishy-looking one, he chucks it in the bucket," she said.
 "If it's a good looking one, he puts it into his sock."